 We switched our flight to Lyon Airport for the 2018-19 season and it proved a resounding success.
 It is a world-class airport, under new management (no longer the dreaded Chamber of Commerce), and is now possibly the most modern and dynamic in France.

 Lyon Airport is vast and under-used.
-We share the ultra-modern Terminal 2 with Air France, and ours may well be the only charter flight on a Sunday again this winter.
+We share the modern Terminal 2 with Air France, and ours may well be the only charter flight on a Sunday again this winter.
 Our coaches drop guests relatively close to check-in (but a bit further away than last winter due to the rebuilding of a hotel), and collect them from the same place.
-Dedicated staff will collect skis and boards at the check-in desks.
 There is an air bridge from the aircraft, and short queues at passport control.
 Even the loos are magnificent!

 We never underestimate winter’s propensity for testing one’s patience.
 Fog at Gatwick, snow in France, icy roads, avalanches, strikes – there’s a lot that can go wrong.
 But our mid-morning Sunday flight is almost always on time.
 The transfer on a Sunday is invariably rapid and easy, taking about 2hrs 45 mins.